curl/curl/tests/FILEFORMAT.md

 - `PASVBADIP` - makes PASV send back an illegal IP in its 227 response
-- `CAPA [capabilities]` - Enables support for and specifies a list of space separated capabilities to return to the client for the IMAP `CAPABILITY`, POP3 `CAPA` and SMTP `EHLO` commands
+- `CAPA [capabilities]` - Enables support for and specifies a list of space separated capabilities to return to the client for the IMAP `CAPABILITY`, SIEVE `CAPABILITY`, POP3 `CAPA` and SMTP `EHLO` commands
+- `CAPB [capability]' - Append a single capability without quotes processing
-- `AUTH [mechanisms]` - Enables support for SASL authentication and specifies a list of space separated mechanisms for IMAP, POP3 and SMTP
+- `AUTH [mechanisms]` - Enables support for SASL authentication and specifies a list of space separated mechanisms for IMAP, SIEVE, POP3 and SMTP
 - `STOR [msg]` respond with this instead of default after `STOR`

 #### For HTTP/HTTPS